Is it possible to settle with the Department?

 How do I propose settlement?

-You may submit a written settlement offer to the Administrative Law Judge (ALJ) handling your appeal at any time while your appeal is pending.
-You may use the form or create your own with the necessary information including :
+You may submit a written settlement offer to the Administrative Review and Hearings Division (ARHD).
+You may use the form or create your own with the necessary information including:

 - The amount in dispute